bilowik/bevy_despawn_particles/README.md

 An event-based plugin for the Bevy game engine that provides a simple way to add a despawn effect for 2D sprites.
+Contains a basic physics implementation or a feature for bevy_rapier integration.

 ## Examples